melissamullen/twitter-sentiment-analysis/README.md

 ## Configuration
 1. Set up your Twitter API credentials and Snowflake connection details in an `.env` file or use environment variables.
-2. Update the configuration in the `config.py` file (if applicable).

 ## Running the Dashboard
 To run the Streamlit dashboard locally, execute the following command: